 The albino whale avoided an untimely demise at the hands of enterprising fisherman and then managed to refloat itself at high tide, but unfortunately it seems that it may have only survived for a matter of a few more days.
 The carcass of a ‘white fish’ matching its description washed up on the southern end of Durville Island.
 Initially the remains were supposed to be those of a celebrity cetacean, none other than Pelorus Jack – the white dolphin well-known for regularly escorting ships through the Pelorus Sound.

-He was the first dolphin anywhere to be protected by an act of parliament and attracted tourists from all around the world, but in March 1911, much to the disappointment of passengers traveling between Nelson and Picton, he went missing.
+He was the first dolphin in New Zealand to be legally protected and attracted tourists from all around the world, but in March 1911, much to the disappointment of passengers traveling between Nelson and Picton, he went missing.
 News of the sad discovery of a corpse matching his description made headlines around the country.

 However, “Jack” was soon sighted again, the papers retracted the news of his demise and a few days later the report made by Captain Corby gave a plausible alternative to the identity of the ‘white fish’ that had washed up at Durville Island.
 Pelorus Jack disappeared again the following year, sadly this time for good.